ryohey/gmspack/README.md

 ## Motivation

 - I want to modify the data.win file especially to apply translation to Undertale on Mac OS X.
-- plain C, less library dependencies, short code for the code portability
+- plain C, less library dependencies, short code for the code portability.

 ## Compile and Run